There are around 7

 At one point in the story, a leading character, Meg Richardson, started a fund to pay for nursing care to relieve the families and carers of people with a physical or emotional disability, long term condition or issues with drugs or alcohol.
 Subsequently, in May 1974, ATV donated £10,000 to set up a real scheme in the town of Rugby to provide such care.
 Because the TV series had highlighted so accurately the needs of people with care needs and their families, the organisers of this pilot scheme could think of no more appropriate name than “Crossroads”.
 Since that time Crossroads has spread to other towns throughout England and Wales and has offered support to hundreds of thousands of carers.

 Crossroads Together has a head office based at Overton House in Congleton.
-We also have offices in Bolton, Cheshire East, Liverpool and Hereford.
+We also have offices in Bury, Cheshire East, Liverpool and Hereford.

 Working with you